Home Assistant: Setting up the Aqara FP2 Presence Sensor

 Aqara FP2 Room Mapping Tips

-Room mapping can be time consuming and frustrating.
-But it is absolutely critical to getting the FP2 dialed in and your zones working properly.
+Highly accurate room mapping is absolutely critical to getting the FP2 dialed in and your zones working properly.
 Do not rush this step, and don’t be afraid to tweak and adjust.
-If you adjust the position or angle of the FP2 at all, you will likely need to re-tweak your room map.
+If you adjust the position or angle of the FP2 at all, you will likely need to tweak your room map.

 My suggested room mapping process:

-1. Launch the Aqara app and open the room map for your sensor.
+1. Launch the Aqara app and tap on the homepage card for your sensor.
 Tap on Zone Management.
 If a wizard pops up, just skip through it without changing any settings.
 Do NOT do the automated room edge wizard.
 It does NOT work.

 2. Tap on New Zone and change the attribute to Edge.